greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/advgitlabcicdhandsonlab4_1_1.md

 ---
-title: "GitLab Advanced CI/CD - Hands-On Lab: Reviewing Best Practices"
+title: 'GitLab Advanced CI/CD - Hands-On Lab: Reviewing Best Practices'
-description: "This Hands-On Guide walks you through common best practices for CI/CD in GitLab"
+description: This Hands-On Guide walks you through common best practices for CI/CD in GitLab
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/advgitlabcicdhandsonlab4_1_1/
+linkTitle: 'GitLab Advanced CI/CD - Hands-On Lab: Reviewing Best Practices'
+type: docs
 ---

 The goal of this lab is to use things like hidden jobs and map merges to help make your code more concise, and avoid repitition.